MicrosoftDocs/dynamics-365-project-operations/articles/pro/subcontracting/SubconPurchaseorders.md

 8. Click on **Receipt** action pane on the purchase order form.
 9. On the **Journal** section, list of product receipts posted for the purchase order. **Product receipts** for subcontract purchase orders posted automatically based upon timesheet and expenses recorded in **Dataverse**.
 Manual product receipts are not allowed for subcontract purchase orders.

+## Generate and post the product receipt for subcontracts